-More About Riverside Walk
+More information about the Riverside Walk

 I think Riverside Walk is a great starting point for exploration while visiting Zion National Park for the first time.
-You have the opportunity to ride the bus through the park, listening to the informational recordings and then get out to see it for yourself.
+You have the opportunity to ride the bus through the park, listen to the informational recordings and then get out to see it for yourself.

 The walk takes you along the Virgin River along the bottom of the canyon.
 The trail is paved, although sandy at times, we did see a guest in a wheelchair near the end of the walk.
-This hike a long enough to take a little bit of time (park guide says 1.5 hr.), but not too long or strenuous for the majority of ability and ages to enjoy.
+This hike a long enough to take a little bit of time (the park guide says 1.5 hr.), but not too long or strenuous for the majority of abilities and ages to enjoy.
 There are also plenty of marked trails that lead to the river for further enjoyment.
 This trail is quite busy, but the sound of rushing water helps to drown out the noise and if you find a secluded spot along the river it’s incredibly peaceful.

-Peek at The Narrows
+Getting our first peek at The Narrows

 At the end of the Riverside Walk is the beginning of The Narrows hike.
 We were planning to do this hike on another day so it was nice to get a quick preview of the entrance.